ryanwang520/practical-testing/slides.md

 <br>
 <br>

-## Why writing test?
+## Why bother writing tests?

 - Ship new features confidently
 - Detect regression when features change
 - Refactor code without fear
-- Thinking in test helps you write better code.
+- Thinking in tests helps you write better code.
 Code is easy to test means that it's likely easy to be understood

+Last but most important:

+We don't want to ship bugs to production, which make our product lose users, lose money, and lose our reputation.

 <style>